platinumazure/eslint-plugin-qunit/docs/rules/no-conditional-assertions.md

-# Forbid assertions within if statements or conditional expressions (no-conditional-assertions)
+# Disallow assertions within if statements or conditional expressions (no-conditional-assertions)

 :white_check_mark: The `"extends": "plugin:qunit/recommended"` property in a configuration file enables this rule.